Genivia/ugrep/README.md

                   Disables Unicode matching for binary file matching, forcing PAT- TERN to match bytes, not Unicode characters.
 For  example,  -U '\xa3'  matches  byte A3 (hex) instead of the Unicode code point U+00A3 represented by the UTF-8 sequence C2 A3.
-See  also --dotall.
+See also option --dotall.

            -u, --ungroup